Campaigners urge safety review after smart motorway fatalities

-But campaigners have long been unhappy about the safety implications of removing the hard shoulder or allowing vehicles to use it as a running lane in some circumstances.
+But campaigners have long been unhappy about the safety implications of removing the hard shoulder.
+Or in some cases, allowing vehicles to use it as a running lane.

-The change has meant that vehicles which break down must often remain stationary in busy traffic while waiting for assistance from the breakdown services or police.
+The changes have meant that cars must remain stationary in busy traffic while waiting for breakdown services or police.

 What safety measures are being introduced?

-The government has also committed to improving communication with drivers to better explain how smart motorways work as well as why they are being so widely introduced.
+The government has also committed to improving communication with drivers to better explain how smart motorways work.
+And the reasons why the smart motorways are being so widely introduced.

 Will the new safety measures be enough?

-Meanwhile Nicholas Lyes, head of roads policy at the RAC, said it was not yet clear whether these new measures would be adequate.
+Nicholas Lyes, Head of Roads Policy at the RAC, said it was not yet clear whether the new measures would be adequate.

 “Two-thirds of drivers tell us that they believe permanently removing the hard shoulder compromises safety in the event of a breakdown,” he explained.